BuildCircle/browser-logging-lambda/README.md

 # Browser Logging Lambda
 A simple lambda that will log any exceptions/requests sent to it, deploy with a Lambda URL https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html.

-In your browser javascript app, modify the window.onerror to make an https call to the lambda to publish the exception.
+In your browser javascript app, modify the window.onerror or add an event listener.
+Make a https call to the lambda to log the exception.
 This stack overflow has some examples: https://stackoverflow.com/questions/5328154/catch-all-javascript-errors-and-send-them-to-server

 Here is a typescript example from a react application.
 ```